amakhnev/amakhnev-loveholidays/README.md

 ## Additional assumptions
 - input data needs to be validated, i.e. city name should present in corresponding DAO
 - in case of any error only code and meaningful message should be shown to user
-- no path found is an error
+- no path found is an error and should be indicated by giving message to user
 - price is integer
 - routes output is sorted by price